 Summary of technologies and products

-Liferay, MDD (Model-Driven Development), MDA (Model-Driven Architecture), JPA (Java Persistence API), FoxPro, Spring Roo, Genexus, Velneo, Visual Basic, WebRatio, WaveMaker, Oracle Forms, Oracle Application Express (APEX), FormSpider, Vaadin, CRUD, Iron Speed, Grails, CodeIgniter, Web Application Framework, Web UI Framework, Apache Isis, Ruby on Rails, Visual DataFlex, Groovy, WebSphere, AS/400, ScriptCase, Cloud, Spring MVC, AndroMDA, Struts, AppFuse, Xojo, LightSwitch, XataFace, JSF, GWT, Play Framework, Dependency Injection, Bean Validation, Portlets, etc.
+Liferay, MDD (Model-Driven Development), MDA (Model-Driven Architecture), JPA (Java Persistence API), FoxPro, Spring Roo, Genexus, Velneo, Visual Basic, WebRatio, WaveMaker, Oracle Forms, Oracle Application Express (APEX), FormSpider, Vaadin, CRUD, Iron Speed, Grails, CodeIgniter, Web Application Framework, Web UI Framework, Apache Isis, Ruby on Rails, Visual DataFlex, Groovy, WebSphere, AS/400, ScriptCase, Cloud, Spring MVC, AndroMDA, Struts, AppFuse, Xojo, LightSwitch, XataFace, JSF, GWT, Play Framework, Dependency Injection, Bean Validation, Portlets, Low Code Development, etc.

 The goal of this book is to teach you how to develop Java Enterprise applications with OpenXava and other Java related technologies, tools and frameworks.
 The way to achieve this goal is to develop an application from scratch, step by step, until your application is complete.

 In this book you'll learn, not only OpenXava, but JPA, Eclipse, PostgreSQL, JUnit, HtmlUnit, Hibernate Validator framework, Liferay, etc. And what's more important, you're going to learn techniques to solve common and advanced cases you'll face developing business applications.

 The goal of this article is to have a working Openxava on top of a data model by writting 0 (yes ZERO) lines of code.
 This application has to run as a standalone webapp or as portlets in a portal.
 The model used is...